 But those who we label creators indicate that this is not always correct.
 An author who continually produces work is intimately aware of the butt in chair method.
 Actors rehearse.
 Economists create and manage budgets.

 Hard work and repetition find their most fertile soil in solving real-world problems even when inspiration doesn’t strike first.

 I choose to show up and hope that inspiration will join me.

 I am not waiting for an invitation to take action

 Waiting around for someone to ask us to participate is painful.
 Sometimes we need to invite ourselves to the party.
 If we are truly unwanted, they will ignore us, and we will move on.

 There are times when I sense an invitation to act and no one else seems to notice.

-To often I wait for an engraved invitation from others before I act or respond.
-If I see a need I can meet, then I need to take steps to act or respond.
+Too often, I wait for an engraved invitation from others before I act or respond.
+If I see a need I can meet, I need to act or respond.
 Others may or may not join me.

 This year I choose to know and be known by others who want to make a difference.